 Printing the photographs as small prints and arranging them in a grid or pattern with the dictionary definition.
 Then to photograph this arrangement.

 I have prepared the small size prints and await their arrival.
-A second post will complete this part of the project and will include reflection on the project as a whole.
+A second post will complete this part of the project and will include exploration of other artistic and photographic works together with reflection on the project as a whole.